 Multiple forms of communication for each message, including email, FAQ postings, town halls, focus groups, and more.

-“You need to repeat yourself a lot to make sure your message gets across,” Franklin advises.
+“You need to repeat yourself a lot to make sure your message gets across,” Paulson advises.

 5. Plan for and Create Short-Term Wins

 To further help teams through the change curve, leaders can help create short-term wins, building enthusiasm.
 Short-term wins can be as simple as pizza parties to celebrate milestones reached, and they’re particularly effective at the beginning of the change curve.

 “The beginning is where you want to get those wins to start building momentum toward exploring and acceptance,” Paulson says.